garystafford/streaming-sales-generator/README.md

 Here is a short [YouTube video](https://youtu.be/HWOcOFTnl9M) that demonstrates the generator.

-Here are some [Spark Structured Streaming code samples](./streaming_examples) that aggregate the sales data from Kafka.
+Here are some Spark Structured Streaming and batch [code samples](./streaming_examples) that consume and aggregate the real-time sales data from Kafka.

 ## Highlights